dapangmao/Blog/Two alternative ways to query large dataset in SAS.md

-I really appreciate those wonderful comments on my SAS posts by the readers ([1](http://www.sasanalysis.com/2015/02/solve-top-n-questions-in-sassql_3.html), [2](http://www.sasanalysis.com/2012/05/top-10-tips-and-tricks-about-proc-sql.html), [3](http://www.sasanalysis.com/2011/01/top-10-most-powerful-functions-for-proc.html)).
+I really appreciate those wonderful comments on my SAS posts by the Readingers ([1](http://www.sasanalysis.com/2015/02/solve-top-n-questions-in-sassql_3.html), [2](http://www.sasanalysis.com/2012/05/top-10-tips-and-tricks-about-proc-sql.html), [3](http://www.sasanalysis.com/2011/01/top-10-most-powerful-functions-for-proc.html)).
 They gave me a lot of inspirations.
 Due to SAS or SQL’s inherent limitation, recently I feel difficult in deal with some extremely large SAS datasets (it means that I exhausted all possible traditional ways).
 Here I conclude two alternative solutions in these extreme cases as a follow-up to the comments.

-1. Direct Read
+1. Read Directly
-    - Use a scripting language such as Python to read SAS datasets directly
+    - Use a scripting language such as Python to Reading SAS datasets directly
 2. Code Generator
     - Use SAS or other scripting languages to generate SAS/SQL codes